edwindus/attentionspan/content/posts/2023/nike-by-you.md

 ![Screen grabs of the online designer](editor-2.jpg)
 ![Screen grabs of the online designer](editor-3.jpg)

-After a little fiddling with the online editor; I decided to pay homage to my [Black Edition Audi](https://youtu.be/rCChHiiqUfY) in Sepang Blue.
+After a little fiddling with the online editor; I decided to pay homage to my Sepang Blue colored [Black Edition Audi](https://youtu.be/rCChHiiqUfY).
 When purely Black & _Old Royal Blue_ scheme turned out a little too boring, the Nike swoosh became _Sport Red_ for contrast in the final design.
 The _Tip_ (front) and _Foxing_ (heel) are different to give a bit of a 'racing shoes' feeling (who would actually race with basketball shoes ?!).
 Production and delivery took a couple of weeks during which regular updates were received by email.

 ![](update-1.jpg)